jpillora/node-glob-all/README.md

 # glob-all

-Provides exactly the same API as [glob](https://github.com/isaacs/node-glob), however you may use arrays of patterns instead of a single pattern.
+Provides exactly the same API as [glob](https://github.com/isaacs/node-glob), however instead of a single pattern, you may also use arrays of patterns.

 ### Install